The perfect weeknight meal loaded with delicious buttery farro and roasted Italian sausage with peppers and zucchini.

 You want to sear the Italian sausage in a large cast iron skillet or sauté pan just until they are golden brown on all sides, but don’t freak out if they aren’t cooked through completely.

-If you love this Farro Recipe with Italian Sausage and Peppers then you will for sure like these Italian recipes.
+If you love this recipe then you will for sure like these Italian recipes.

 - Authentic Italian Minestrone Soup Recipe